 Part of our strategy involves identifying novel product candidates.
-The process by which we identify novel product candidates may fail to yield product candidates for clinical development for a number of reasons, including those discussed in these risk factors and also:
+For example, we are currently engaged in internal efforts to discover a protease inhibitor product candidate that we may be able to combine with bemnifosbuvir for the treatment of COVID-19.
+These efforts and any subsequent discovery efforts we initiate to identify other novel product candidates may fail to yield product candidates for clinical development for a number of reasons, including those discussed in these risk factors and also:

-- we may not be able to assemble sufficient resources to acquire or discover additional product candidates; - · competitors may develop alternatives that render our potential product candidates obsolete or less attractive; - potential product candidates we develop may nevertheless be covered by third-parties' patent or other intellectual property or exclusive rights; - potential product candidates may, on further study, be shown to have harmful side effects, toxicities or other characteristics that indicate that they are unlikely to be products that will receive marketing approval or achieve market acceptance, if approved; - potential product candidates may not be effective in treating their targeted diseases or symptoms; - the market for a potential product candidate may change so that the continued development of that product candidate is no longer reasonable; - a potential product candidate may not be capable of being produced in commercial quantities at an acceptable cost, or at all; or - the regulatory pathway for a potential product candidate is highly complex and difficult to navigate successfully or economically.
+- we may not be able to assemble sufficient resources to acquire or discover additional product candidates; - competitors may develop alternatives that render our potential product candidates obsolete or less attractive; - potential product candidates we develop may nevertheless be covered by third-parties' patent or other intellectual property or exclusive rights; - potential product candidates may, on further study, be shown to have harmful side effects, toxicities or other characteristics that indicate that they are unlikely to be products that will receive marketing approval or achieve market acceptance, if approved; - potential product candidates may not be effective in treating their targeted diseases or symptoms; - the market for a potential product candidate may change so that the continued development of that product candidate is no longer reasonable; - a potential product candidate may not be capable of being produced in commercial quantities at an acceptable cost, or at all; or the regulatory pathway for a potential product candidate is highly complex and difficult to navigate successfully or economically.